-This vibrant Easter art project is a fun way for kids to decorate Easter eggs without using real eggs.
-Toddlers, preschoolers and older kids will all love the process, so it’s perfect for home, daycare or the classroom.
+This vibrant Easter art project is a great way for kids to decorate Easter eggs without using real eggs.
+The process is fun and easy, making it perfect for home, daycare or the classroom.
 It’s a classic art activity (crayon resist) and a gorgeous Easter craft all rolled into one.

-Crayon resist, also known as wax resist, is one of my favourite art techniques for kids, and recently, we used it to create beautiful Easter eggs on watercolour paper.
+Crayon resist, also known as wax resist, is one of my favourite art techniques for kids, and that’s the process we’re using to make this colourful Easter egg art on watercolour paper.

 Of all the Easter crafts we’ve done here in my daycare, this might just be one of my favourites.
 It’s a really fun way for kids to decorate Easter eggs without using actual eggs!